Skip to content

 DS_BUILD_FUSED_ADAM=1 pip install deepspeed --no-build-isolation

-Add to a uv project
+Add a source build to a uv project

 For projects managed with uv using uv add and uv sync, use extra-build-dependencies to inject torch into the isolated build environment.
 The match-runtime = true option ensures the build uses the same torch version the project resolves at runtime: